Environmental Health Careers: What They Are and How to Start

 Important skills required for environmental health specialists

-Degrees, work experience, and certifications can be helpful in getting environmental health jobs.
+Degrees, work experience, and certifications can help you get environmental health jobs.
 Additionally, a certain number of workplace skills to impress prospective employers will be beneficial.

 Knowledge and background in natural sciences

 A background in natural sciences is a must for environmental health professionals.
-If you're in school or college, and you know you want this career path, take as many courses as possible and even look for volunteer opportunities or internships.
-Natural sciences are those that deal with natural matter and energy on Earth.
-The field usually includes biology, chemistry, earth sciences like geology and oceanography, physics, and space sciences, like astronomy.
+If you're in school or college and know you want this career path, take as many courses as possible and even look for volunteer opportunities or internships.
+Natural sciences deal with natural matter and energy on Earth.
+The field usually includes biology, chemistry, earth sciences like geology and oceanography, physics, and space sciences like astronomy.

 Persuasive communication

 When environmental scientists and specialists make discoveries, they have to share them with various people.
-They may write technical reports for other scientists, creating presentations to provide to the general public.
-They may need to report their findings to government officials.
-But they must do it in such a way that they persuade their audience to take action in response to the information.
+You may write technical reports for other scientists, create presentations to provide to the general public, or report your findings to government officials.
+But you must do it in such a way that you persuade your audience to take action in response to the information.

 Deductive and inductive reasoning